arnavdas88/Neural-Arithmatic-Logic-Unit/README.md

 # NALU-Keras
-A keras implementation of [Neural Arithmetic Logic Units](https://arxiv.org/pdf/1808.00508.pdf) by Andrew et. al.
+This is a Keras implementation of [Neural Arithmetic Logic Units](https://arxiv.org/abs/1808.00508) by *Andrew Trask, Felix Hill, Scott Reed, Jack Rae, Chris Dyer and Phil Blunsom*.

 While neural networks can successfully represent and manipulate numerical quantities given an appropriate learning signal, the behavior that they learn does not generally exhibit systematic generalization.
 Specifically, one frequently observes failures when quantities that lie outside the